RobSis/treesome/README.md

 Treesome
 ========

-Treesome is binary tree-based tiling layout for Awesome 3.4.
+Treesome is binary tree-based tiling layout for Awesome 3.4 and latter.
 Similarily to tmux, it can split focused window vertically or horizontally.

 The project is still in development with most of the